 All Sixth Form admission enquiries should be directed to the Personal Assistant to the Head of Sixth Form, Mrs Suzannah Dougherty email@example.com.

-In the normal primary to secondary route of entry, all boys in their correct chronological cohort for Year 6 must sit an Entrance Test organised by the school (For 2021 Entry, Saturday 17 October 2020).
+In the normal primary to secondary route of entry, all boys in their correct chronological cohort for Year 6 must sit an Entrance Test organised by the school (For 2021 Entry, it has been moved from September to Saturday 17 October 2020 for public health reasons).
 Parents/carers must register the student to be considered for entry by completion of the Gloucestershire Grammar Schools' Registration Form.

-Boys who achieve a qualifying score in the Entrance Test will need to declare Marling School as one of their choices on their Common Application Form which must be submitted by 31 October, if they wish to gain a place.
+Boys who achieve a qualifying score in the Entrance Test will need to declare Marling School as one of their choices on their Common Application Form (CAF) which must be submitted by 31 October, if they wish to gain a place.
 In Gloucestershire, the form asks parents/carers to state their ranked preferences for up to five secondary schools.
-Only boys with a qualifying score will be considered for entry to Marling School – the school will notify parents/carers of the result before the Common Application Form deadline.
+Only boys with a qualifying score will be considered for entry to Marling School.

 All offers of school places will be made by the Local Authority (usually 1 March).
 This will be the school with the highest ranked preference for which your son has met the admission criteria.